-- Press + button on the compressor.
+- 8. Press on/off switch on the compressor.
 The tyre is filled with sealant. - The compressor pressure gauge briefly indicates up to 6 bar whilst the sealant bottle is emptying (approx. 30 seconds).
 Then the pressure starts to drop. - 10.
 All of the sealant is pumped into the tyre.
-Then the tyre is inflated.

-compressor by pressing the + button again.
+Then the tyre is inflated. - 11.
+The prescribed tyre pressure should be obtained within 10 minutes.
+Tyre pressure \$ 209.
+When the correct pressure is obtained, switch off the compressor by pressing the on/off switch again.